On profinite subgroups of an algebraic group over a local field: Maximal compact subgroups

 Now, assume that $U$ is not $k$-wound.
 Since $U(k)$ is not compact by \cite[VI.1]{Oesterle}, every $U_n$ is distinct from $U(k)$.
 Moreover, $U_n$ is never trivial because it is open in $U(k)$.
 Hence, one can extract a strictly increasing sequence $\big(U'_{\varpi(n)}\big)_{n \in \ZZ}$ with the same properties as before. \end{proof}

+In particular, this lemma tells us that unipotent groups over local fields are locally elliptic.
+More precisely:

-\begin{Prop} Let $k$ be a non-Archimedean local field and $G$ a smooth connected affine $k$-group.
-Assume that the topological group $G(k)$ contains either a maximal pro-$p$ subgroup, or a maximal compact subgroup.
-Then, $G^0$ is a quasi-reductive $k$-group. \end{Prop}
+\begin{Prop} Let $k$ be a non-Archimedean local field of residual characteristic $p$ and $G$ be a smooth connected affine $k$-group. \begin{enumerate} \item The rational points $\mathcal{R}_{u,k}(G^0)(k)$ of the unipotent $k$-radical of $G$ is a closed locally elliptic normal subgroup of $G(k)$ of which any compact subgroup is pro-$p$. \item Assume that the topological group $G(k)$ contains either a maximal pro-$p$ subgroup, or a maximal compact subgroup.
+Then, $G^0$ is a quasi-reductive $k$-group. \end{enumerate} \end{Prop}